nschonni/healthvault-docs/healthvault/concepts/connectivity/mobile-devices.md

 1. User launches application for the first time.

-2. Application obtains a new <span class="parameter">application identifier</span>, <span class="parameter">shared secret</span>, and <span class="parameter">app creation token</span> by calling the HealthVault web service and passing in the <span class="parameter">master application identifier</span>, as described below in [Creating a HealthVault mobile master application](https://msdn.microsoft.com/en-us/library/hh567903.aspx#creatingAMobileMasterApp) (See the **NewApplicationCreationInfo** request in the [Method browser](http://go.microsoft.com/?linkid=9810881).)
+2. Application obtains a new <span class="parameter">application identifier</span>, <span class="parameter">shared secret</span>, and <span class="parameter">app creation token</span> by calling the HealthVault web service and passing in the <span class="parameter">master application identifier</span>, as described below in [Creating a HealthVault mobile master application](/healthvault/concepts/advanced/master-and-child-applications.md) (See the **NewApplicationCreationInfo** request in the [Method browser](http://go.microsoft.com/?linkid=9810881).)

 3. Application directs user to HealthVault Shell for authentication and authorization, passing along the app creation token.
 (See the CREATEAPPLICATION target in the Shell targets section of <a href="shell-redirect-interface.md" id="PageContent_14090_3">Shell Redirect Interface</a>.

 4. The user signs in to HealthVault Shell and grants the application access to the user's records.

 5. The HealthVault Shell redirects the user back to the application, indicating success or failure, as described below, and returns an identifier for the instance in which the user granted access.
-For more information about instance IDs see <a href="global-architecture.md" id="PageContent_14090_4">global architecture</a>.
+For more information about instance IDs see [global architecture](/healthvault/concepts/advanced/global-architecture.md).

 6. Application stores the new application identifier and shared secret, and the instance ID or URLs of the instance where the user authorized the application.